 The competition is open to anyone regardless of their skill in film making.
 We want people to tell their story.

-Entry for the 2017 festival is now open and the deadline for submissions is 4th August.
+Entry for the 2017 festival is now open and the deadline for submissions has been extended until 7th August.

 - There will be a prize for the top three entries